 The card room is the home of Poker Night in America, a CBS Sports Network television series which broadcasts marquee poker tournaments from around the country.

 SugarHouse is owned by Rush Street Interactive, which operates the successful SugarHouse Casino online gambling site in New Jersey.
-The casino will almost certainly open up its own online casino in its home state as well, which could include a virtual poker room.

 For poker players living in Western Pennsylvania, or in neighboring Ohio, Rivers is by far the most attractive option.
 Located on the Ohio River, the casino’s poker room boasts 30 tables and is the fourth highest grossing room in the state.

 No Limit players will always find a few smaller stakes tables running, with $5/$10 and $10/$20 games ramping up during the busier hours.
 PLO tables come together occasionally, as do lower stakes Limit Hold’em games.